 EThOS (e-theses online service) – from the British Library

 EThOS is the UK’s national thesis service with approximately 400,000 records relating to theses awarded by over 120 institutions.
 Around 160,000 of these also provide access to the full text.

 PQDT Open provides the full text of open access dissertations and theses free of charge where the author has opted to publish as open access.
 This includes international Universities

-University of Sunderland subscribes to two key legal databases – Lexis Library and Westlaw – where you can find legislation, case law and journal articles related to your subject.
+University of Sunderland subscribes to two key legal databases – Lexis+ UK and Westlaw UK – where you can find legislation, case law and journal articles related to your subject.

 Need to know more about the Library’s key resources for Law?
 Take a look at our subject guide for Law.